AdaFold: Adapting Folding Trajectories of Cloths via Feedback-loop Manipulation: Experimental Results

 \subsection{Real World Experiments}

-This evaluation investigates to what extent AdaFold generalizes to different cloth variations including physical properties, position and size.
-First, we evaluated variations in physical properties by assessing whether AdaFold can improve the fold quality compared to the Triangular trajectory for cloths $2-6$.
+This evaluation investigates to what extent AdaFold generalizes to different cloth variations including physical properties, position, size and shape.

+{\new \textbf{Physical properties:}} First, we evaluated variations in physical properties by assessing whether AdaFold can improve the fold quality compared to the Triangular trajectory for cloths $2-6$.
 We evaluated the folding outcome with the IoU metric.
 We present the results in Table \ref{tab:rw_planning2}.
 The variance that the Triangular trajectory exhibits highlights that identical folding trajectories can yield different outcomes based on the cloth's properties, where stiffer cloths (e.g. samples $5-6$) achieved on average a better fold with respect to less stiff cloths.
 Conversely, AdaFold consistently produced satisfactory folds across different samples, improving the fold for samples where the fixed trajectory fell short.
 Figure \ref{fig:intro_example} provides a qualitative comparison of the fixed and optimized trajectories for samples $2$ and $6$.

-We extended this evaluation by testing AdaFold on variations in the initial positions and shapes of the cloth.
+{\new \textbf{Position and size:}} We extended this evaluation by testing AdaFold on variations in the initial positions and shapes of the cloth.
 For the former variation, we selected cloth $2$ and randomly rotated its starting position on the table $10$ times, with rotations ranging between $\pm 45^{\circ} $ degrees.
 For the latter variation, we selected cloth $1$, which is larger than clothes $2-6$.
 We compared AdaFold against the Triangular baseline.
-The results, detailed in Table \ref{tab:planning_more}, show AdaFold outperforming the Triangular trajectory in both scenarios.
+The results, detailed in Table \ref{tab:planning_more} {\new under the columns ``10 Poses" and ``Cloth 1"}, show AdaFold outperforming the Triangular trajectory in both scenarios.

+{\new \textbf{Shape:} We finally tested AdaFold's ability to handle different shapes and more complex folding using a pair of pants.
+We designed two different scenarios: 1) folding one leg in half, where the overall shape differs from a rectangle, and 2) folding in half the pants with both legs already folded, where the shape is still rectangular but the cloth is already folded in multiple layers.
+The results, detailed in Table \ref{tab:planning_more} under the columns ``Leg" and ``Pants", show AdaFold outperforming the Triangular baseline, confirming its versatility with various shapes and pre-folded configurations.}

 The overall outcome confirms the adaptability of our method, underscoring the benefit of using particle-based representations along feedback-loop manipulation to adapt to different object variations.
-Nevertheless, the performance observed with these last two variations was not as high as in earlier evaluations, possibly due to the higher misalignment between training and test conditions.